 LH response to GnRH is a blood test to help determine if your pituitary gland can correctly respond to gonadotropin releasing hormone (GnRH).
-GnRH is a hormone produced in the hypothalamus.
+LH stands for luteinizing hormone.

 No special preparation is necessary.

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging sensation.
 Afterward, there may be some throbbing or a slight bruise.
 These soon go away.